Ogden Whitney: Later life and career

+Subsequent to this, Whitney was institutionalized, and died in a psychiatric hospital.

 Honors

 In 2007, Whitney was one of two comics creators inducted into the comic-book industry's Will Eisner Award Hall of Fame, as a "Judges Choice" along with Robert Kanigher.

 Critical assessment

 Dan Nadel, author, Art Out of Time: Unknown Comics Visionaries, 1900–1969 (Harry N. Abrams, 2006; ISBN 0-8109-5838-4; ISBN 978-0-8109-5838-8):

 Whitney is a master of psychological distress.
 He had these super-bland faces; nobody looks distinctive.
 But then he'll throw in these crazy close-ups, or very oddball compositions, where things are static in space.
 I find them really compelling, almost terrifying.
 If you read his romance comics ... they're the weirdest romance comics ever. ...
 His version of men and women courting is men and women terrorizing each other for eight or sixteen pages.
 Pure terror.
 Psychological warfare.
 Also the thing about Whitney I like so much is that it's like phone book art – it's so generic it's unique.